 Share this article to social using the side bar.

 Joel’s social post provides a perfect platform to gather support and rally a community around a common cause.
 In a similar way, business leverages social media as a tool to build communities of consumer advocates around their brands by connecting with people on the things that matter most in their lives.
 Shared values and ideals connect a brand’s message to the community.

-Social media allows consumers to interact more deeply with brands than traditional media has previously allowed, enabling people to publicly promote their feelings toward a brand.
+Social media allows consumers to interact more deeply with brands than traditional media has previously allowed, enabling people to promote their feelings toward a brand.
 A simple ‘like’ or ‘share’ or taking up of a hashtag is a strong endorsement of a brand’s message, saying to your followers “Hey, this aligns with my own beliefs.
 You might like it too.”
 These public affirmations become part of the portrayal of one’s own identity.
-Though in a more subtle way, it can be likened to tattooing a brand’s logo on your body.
+Though in a more subtle way, it’s like tattooing a brand’s logo on your body.
 Social media endorsements are public statements showing others what we care about.

 (Photo courtesy of TEDx Adelaide)